lowercasename/gathio/FEDERATION.md

 The plan is to have this support two ways to RSVP:

 1. The user answers the `Question` sent out to the prospective attendee in the form of a `Create/Note` in the style of Mastodon polls.
 This is mostly a hack for implementations like Mastodon that don't have vocabulary built in to RSVP to `Event`s.
-2. (TODO) The user sends a `Accept/Event`, `Reject/Event`, or `TentativeAccept/Event` back to our server.
-This is for implementations that support `Event` and do things like automatically render incoming events in their UI with an RSVP interface.
+2. The user sends a `Accept/Event` or `Undo/Accept/Event` back to our server.
+This is for implementations like Friendica that support `Event` and do things like automatically render incoming events in their UI with an RSVP interface.
+We currently don't accept `Reject/Event` or `TentativeAccept/Event` because gathio has no concept of a "Maybe" or "No" RSVP.
+It probably should have that in the future, at which case we could meaningfully parse this stuff.

-The first method is the only one implemented right now.
-It works as follows.
+__The `Question` method__

 If the inbox gets a `Create/Note`, there is a chance that this is a response to a `Question` that we sent a user.
 So the first thing we do is check its `inReplyTo` property.
 If it matches the id of a `Question` we sent this user, and this user is still following us, then we fetch the user's profile info.
-This is to make sure we have their newest `preferredName` in their Actor object, which we will honor as the name we display on the RSVP.
+This is to make sure we have their newest `preferredUsername` in their `Actor` object (falling back to `name` and then `actor`), which we will honor as the name we display on the RSVP.
 We then add this person to our database as an attendee of the event.

+Next we confirm that the user has RSVPed.
+We do this by sending them a `Create/Note` via direct message.
+The note tells them they RSVPed, and gives them a URL they can click on to instantly un-RSVP if they need to.

+__The `Accept/Event` method__

+If the inbox gets an `Accept/Event`, then it assumes this is an affirmative RSVP from the actor who sent it.
+We check to see if the `id` of the `Event` matches the `id` of an `Event` that we sent ot this actor.
+If it does, then it must be a valid, affirmative RSVP.
+We then get the `preferredUsername` or `name` from the actor object, and add that actor to the database as an attendee.
+TODO: support either object URI or embedded object here.

 Next we confirm that the user has RSVPed.
 We do this by sending them a `Create/Note` via direct message.
 The note tells them they RSVPed, and gives them a URL they can click on to instantly un-RSVP if they need to.